 Of course, as with everything, there are downsides to “woke golf culture.”
 When people boast relentlessly about their access to top-100 clubs or post photo after photo of their expensive handmade gear, it’s human nature to feel annoyed—or jealous.
 But I have a simple solution for when you come across an account that makes you feel this way: unfollow.
-Focus on the people who you think add to the discussion and enrich your appreciation of the game, the people who don’t just glorify themselves or their possessions or the fancy courses they play.
+Focus on the people who add to the discussion and enrich your appreciation of the game, the people who don’t just glorify themselves or their possessions or the fancy courses they play.

 I just wish we could do away with the word “woke.”
 When I adopted the Twitter handle “The Woke Yolk,” I meant it to be tongue-in-cheek.
 Obviously “wokeness” in the online golf community has now taken on a different meaning—one that some people find exclusionary.
 That’s unfortunate.

 Maybe we just need to refocus on what matters.
 Golf is unique among popular American sports in that more people play it than watch it.
 And as the style of golf seen on the PGA Tour continues to get further and further from how the masses play, we can expect subcultures like “woke golf” to grow.
 These subcultures will revolve around not only courses and architecture but also style, camaraderie, exercise, self-improvement, equipment, and so on.